-Set in the near-future, Into the Forest focuses on the relationship between two teenaged sisters as they struggle to survive the collapse of society.
+Set in the northern Californian forest in the near-future, Into the Forest focuses on the relationship between two isolated teenaged sisters as they struggle to survive the collapse of society.

-Toronto Globe & Mail: Ellen Page delivers two much-buzzed films to TIFF
+- Toronto Globe & Mail: Elliot Page delivers two much-buzzed films to TIFF

 Into the Forest Q&A at the Toronto International Film Festival

 Jean on the Red Carpet at the premiere of Into the Forest at the Toronto International Film Festival

 Production commenced July 28 in Vancouver and was completed August 28.
 Thierry Wase-Bailey’s Celsius Entertainment is handling international sales and distribution outside North America.
 Elevation Pictures picked up Canadian rights, and WME is handling sales for the US.
 Celsius pre-sold Latin America to Black Castle Group, Greece to Odeon, and Turkey to Calinos and will screen selected scenes at the 2014 Toronto International Film Festival.
 The film is produced with the participation of Telefilm Canada.

 Reminiscent of THE ROAD, INTO THE WILD, and the Oscar-nominated WINTER’S BONE, INTO THE FOREST is a mesmerizing and thought-provoking story of hope and despair set against a frighteningly plausible near-future.